Nuts and seeds are certified superfoods.

 These small buttery flavored nuts are very nutritious.

-They also contain magnesium and potassium, both help with normal body function such muscle building, heart function, and energy boost.
+They also contain magnesium and potassium, both help with normal body functions such as muscle building, heart function, and energy boost.

 7. Brazil Nuts